Table of Contents[Hide][Show]

 tera’s: Certified Organic

-All of the above options are high quality, sugar free protein powders that are perfectly diabetes friendly.
+All of the above options are high quality, sugar free protein powders that are perfectly diabetes friendly!

-The simplest way to use protein powders is to mix the powder in water.
-But of course, we do like things a little more fancy than that. 🙂
+But of course, sometimes we do like things a little more fancy than that.

 - You can make a chocolate milkshake by adding chocolate protein powder to it.